 You receive infusions under the careful watch of Dr. Kornreich and his staff, with dosage and number of treatments based on your specific needs.
 For help treating your PTSD symptoms, contact KetaMed Health & Wellness today to learn more about how Ketamine infusion therapy can ease your symptoms and restore your good health.

 Intense pain from fibromyalgia interrupts your ability to work and do the things you enjoy.
 While there is no known cure for the condition, it is possible to treat fibromyalgia symptoms, easing your pain and stress effectively.
-KetaMed Health & Wellness in Rye Brook, New York, offers Ketamine infusion therapy to manage your pain and provide relief to extra-sensitive parts of your body.
+KetaMed Health & Wellness in Bedford Hills, New York, offers Ketamine infusion therapy to manage your pain and provide relief to extra-sensitive parts of your body.
 Call today to schedule your appointment with Dr. Douglas Kornreich and ease the pain caused by fibromyalgia.

 What is fibromyalgia?